waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `puzzle_solver_agent`: Suggests simple, logical tests for puzzles.
 - `navigation_strategist`: A unified navigation advisor.
 - `party_strategist_agent`: Analyzes the player's stored Pokémon and a given strategic goal to recommend an optimal party of three.
-- `battle_puzzle_agent`: An agent to devise multi-turn strategies for complex battles with non-standard win conditions (e.g., stall tactics against Wobbuffet), considering opponent move patterns and status effects.
+- `battle_puzzle_agent`: An agent to devise multi-turn strategies for complex battles with non-standard win conditions.

 ### Custom Tools
-- `select_pc_box`: Navigates the PC 'Choose a BOX' menu to switch to a target box number.
-Outputs button presses for use with autopress_buttons=true.
 - `plan_path_to_target`: Generates a path to a target coordinate.
-NOTE: This tool only PLANS the path.
-You must set `buttons_to_press` to `['path']` to execute it.
 - `select_move_tool`: A tool that takes a move slot number (1-4) as input and outputs the correct sequence of button presses to select and use that move in battle.
+- `select_pc_option`: Navigates simple vertical menus from a current position to a target option.
 - `pc_box_navigator`: Navigates the cursor within a Pokémon storage box from a current slot to a target slot.
-The box is a 5x4 grid (20 slots).
-Outputs button presses for use with autopress_buttons=true.
-- `select_pc_option`: Navigates the main PC menu (WITHDRAW, DEPOSIT, etc.) from a current position to a target option.
-Outputs button presses for use with autopress_buttons=true.
+- `select_pc_box`: Navigates the PC 'Choose a BOX' menu to switch to a target box number.

 ## 2. 🚨 CRITICAL DIRECTIVES & LESSONS
 - **THE LLM REALITY:** As an LLM, my "thinking" only happens when I process a prompt.
 There is no "later."
 Any task I identify (fixing a tool, updating notes, placing a marker) MUST be performed in the CURRENT turn.
 Deferring tasks is a critical failure based on a misunderstanding of my own nature.